Exploring Vulnerabilities of No-Reference Image Quality Assessment Models: A Query-Based Black-Box Method: Methodology

 The adversarial example $\boldsymbol{x}_{i}:=\boldsymbol{x}(\theta,i)$ can be solved by

-There are two challenges in attacking NR-IQA: 1) The reasonable preset direction $\boldsymbol{u}_i$ should be deliberately designed to guarantee an efficient attack.
-2) The generated adversarial example should satisfy the constraint of $D_{\text{JND}}$, which is difficult in solving Eq.~\eqref{eq6}.
+There are three questions in attacking NR-IQA: 1) The reasonable preset direction $\boldsymbol{u}_i$ should be deliberately designed to guarantee an efficient attack.
+2) The preset direction $\boldsymbol{v}_i$ should be designed to guarantee the orthogonality with $\boldsymbol{u}_i$.
+3) The generated adversarial example should satisfy the constraint of $D_{\text{JND}}$, which is difficult in solving Eq.~\eqref{eq6}.